jdolan/ObjectivelyMVC/Documentation/index.md

 ### Beautiful, discoverable TrueType fonts

-ObjectivelyMVC uses [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) and [SDL_ttf](https://www.libsdl.org/projects/SDL_ttf/) to discover and render the TrueType fonts that are available on your system, not that you need to know.
+ObjectivelyMVC uses [Fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) and [SDL_ttf](https://www.libsdl.org/projects/SDL_ttf/) to discover and render the TrueType fonts that are available on your system.
 It also automatically detects High-DPI (Retina, 4K) displays, and scales fonts accordingly.
 The result is crisp, beautiful vector-based fonts that look native, because they are.

 ```c
 Array *fonts = $$(Font, allFonts);